 Promissory Note Lawyers In Alberta (Calgary & Edmonton)Jeff Kahane2020-06-07T16:06:49+00:00

 Drafting Agreements For Repayment Of Debts

 If you lend someone money, or if someone owes you money, properly documenting the loan saves time and headaches.
 Different loans use different mechanisms to secure the debt.
 In some instances, people, banks or companies use a mortgage.
 Other times people use a debenture, general security agreement or a promissory note.
-The Calgary lawyers at Kahane Law Office assist clients in drafting promissory notes to help ensure payment of debts.
+The Calgary and Edmonton lawyers at Kahane Law Office assist clients in drafting promissory notes to help ensure payment of debts.